Hearing the call of the bush

 SYNERGY AND INNOVATION

-With opportunity for expanding existing rural and allied health programs, research placements and other learning opportunities, Dookie Campus has the potential to provide accommodation, social spaces and industry place-based learning environments, offering students and staff a unique regional experience.
+Dookie Campus has the capacity to provide accommodation, social spaces and industry place-based learning environments, offering students and staff a unique regional experience.